AsherThomasBabu/Arduino-GSoC/Asher.md

-*   Will work towards completing all of the Mentioned Examples at a minimal rate of 2 - 3 per week, completing the required documentation and the required schematics of each example.
+*   Will work towards completing half of the Mentioned Examples at a rate of 2 - 3 per week, completing the required documentation and the required schematics of each example and regularly pushing to the public repository.

 *   Code and diagrams will be regularly pushed to the public repository and will constantly communicate with the mentor to keep my work validated.

-*   This phase will last about half of the coding period.
-I.e. one and a half months.
+*   This phase will last about one month.

 ### **Phase 2** (July 4, 2020 - July 31, 2020)

-*   This phase shall be more focused on Building the Projects and documenting the process of doing so.
+*   This phase shall be more focused on the second half of the Mentioned examples at the same rate so as to complete the proposed examples.

+*   Issues with previous examples will be rectified acording to mentor advice.

-*   A list of projects will be continually discussed with mentors and errors corrected along the way.
+*   A list of projects to be documented for prohecthub will be continually discussed with mentors and finalised along the way.

 *   This phase is bound to last around one month.

 ### **Phase 3** (August 1, 2020 - August 23, 2020)

+*   This time shall be utilised for creating and documenting the projects required for project hub.

+*   This time shall also be utilised for the correction of the issues encountered in the previously curated examples.

-*   This shall be the last few days before the final week where all the code is made public, and the mentor and I together review all the work and do the necessary corrections and also finish uploading the projects to Arduino HUB.
+*   This shall be the last 20 days before the final week where all the code is made public, and the mentor and I together review all the work and do the necessary corrections and also finish uploading the projects to Arduino HUB.

 ### **Final Week** (August 24, 2020 - August 31, 2020)